lokapal-xyz/education/content/glossary.md

     * The process by which a DAO member assigns their voting power to another member or entity.
 This allows for more efficient governance and representation.
 * **DeFi (Decentralized Finance):**
     * Financial applications and services built on blockchain technology.
+* **Deployment:**
+    * The process of publishing and launching a smart contract on a blockchain network.
+Once deployed, the contract becomes available for interaction by users or other contracts.

 **E**